azsk/AzTS-docs/07-AzTS REST APIs/Set up.md

 ### **2.3.
 Grant admin consent for `user_impersonation ` permission:**

-> _Note: This step is required only if user consent is restricted in your Azure AD tenant._
+> _Note: This step is required only if user consent is restricted in your Azure AD tenant.
+Read more about AAD consent [here](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/configure-user-consent?tabs=azure-portal)_

 To grant admin consent for `user_impersonation ` permission follow the steps below:
 1. Go to Azure Portal.